Canon 5D Mark III vs Sony A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

-Both the 5D Mark III and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the A9 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the 5D Mark III and A9 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Is the Canon 5D Mark III better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.